python-discord/summer-code-jam-2020/cuddly-chameleons/README.md

 ```
 After these steps, you can visit site at `localhost:3000`.
 Default superuser (only superusers can create posts) username is `admin` and password too `admin`.

+## Using
+After logging in as admin, you see button for creating new post in header.
+When you are in single-post mode and you are admin, you can edit and create posts what is in box.
+You can see all comments, but for creating new comments, you have to log in.
+It's impossible to edit or delete comments in frontend (only in backend).
+New users can register using Sign Up feature.
+There is also search button in header.